martbetz/martbetz.github.io/_posts/2022-08-23-custom-lensfun-lcps.md

 ### Great!
 Where are they? ###

-I'm slowly but surely uploading them to the GitHub repo; you can check them out there or download them directly from this page.
+I'm slowly but surely uploading them to the GitHub repo; you can either check them out there, or you can download them directly from this page.

 ---